koyui/Cunkaixin-Homepage/content/authors/admin/_index.md

 highlight_name: true
 --- I am an undergraduate student from ShanghaiTech University, majoring in Computer Science.
 I am currently studying computer vision and is also active as an information competition contestant(ACM/ICPC/NOIP).
-I have a wide range of interests and I am looking forward to making new friends.
 {style="text-align: justify;"}